kbmclaren/proj1-CMSC421-OS/README.md

 ## Description
 This project required me to implement a number of functions to create a simple linux shell interface to perform basic linux commands.
 <br>
+I do not include the VM set up or linux OS code.
+This is an example of my work in C.<br>

 ## Repo Content
 - src : <br>